nursyah21/bank-dotnet-java/readme.md

 - No PIN is required when performing mutation actions.
 - Search not use full-field search because we didnt use dedicated search, so we use exact match for search because we indexed the database.
 - For audit, only showed in database not in frontend.
+- Migration tooling is fully custom.
+Tools like Flyway were considered, but due to limited time to explore and adapt their automation model, custom SQL scripts were used instead.
+This approach offers direct control and flexibility, and can be extended as needed.